🕵 The Cache Hit Paradox

 - Memory throughput tells the story: Fast kernels achieve high bandwidth utilization, slow kernel achieves minimal utilization

-- The cache paradox: The slowest kernel has the highest cache hit rates - revealing that high cache hits can indicate poor memory access patterns
+- The cache paradox: The slowest kernel has the highest cache hit rates—revealing that high cache hits can indicate wasted work

 Complete Solution with Enhanced Explanation

-This profiling detective case demonstrates how memory access patterns create orders-of-magnitude performance differences, even when kernels perform identical mathematical operations.
+This profiling detective case demonstrates how the amount of work a kernel issues creates orders-of-magnitude performance differences, even when kernels perform identical mathematical operations.

 Performance evidence from profiling